Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>

-- Created an aggregation pipleine for MongoDB using the '/stats' API ROUTE.
+- Created an aggregation pipeline for MongoDB using the '/stats' API ROUTE with the showStats function.

 ```js
 jobsController.js